GuilhermeGMV/SisOp-T1/README.md

 3rd parameter: delta, meaning how many instructions a program will run until it is schedulled

 4th parameter: continuous, true means it will run with continuous schedulling and false means programs wait the exec or execAll command to execute

+to change time between instructions in continuous execution change in Scheduler.java (line 55) sleep miliseconds